What do you need to do to start Establishing a Company in Turkey?

-Regardless of its type, establishment of companies in Turkey is initiated through the Ministry of Commerce’s web portal MERSIS.
-Type of the company, it’s full title, address, founding partners, objectives and subjects, capital, Board of directors/directors, signature officials, preferred shares (if any), share transfer restrictions (if any) and other information are entered through this portal.
+Regardless of the company type, the establishment of a company in Turkey is initiated through the Ministry of Commerce’s web portal the MERSIS.
+Type of the company, its full title, address, founding partners, objectives and subjects, capital, Board of Directors, signature officials, preferred shares (if any), share transfer restrictions (if any), and other information are entered through this web portal.2

-After the information is entered, MERSIS prepares the Company’s Articles of Association for us.
-After the application is submitted for approval, the place where the company will be established is referred to the Commercial Registry Office.
+After the necessary information is entered on the portal, the MERSIS prepares the Company’s Articles of Association.
+After the application is submitted for approval, the location where the company will be established is referred to the Commercial Registry Office.

-In accordance with the Turkish Commercial Code, a minimum ¼ of the capital of Joint-Stock Companies must be paid before registration.
+In accordance with the Turkish Commercial Code3, a minimum ¼ of the capital of Joint-Stock Companies must be paid before registration.

-The deposited capital shall be blocked by the bank until registration and a letter of blockade shall be prepared by the bank.
-With the filing of the blockage letter to the Directorate of Trade Registry, the Joint Stock Company will be registered.
+The bank must block the deposited capital until registration, and a letter of blockade must be prepared by the bank.
+With the filing of the blockage letter to the Turkish Directorate of Trade Registry, the Joint Stock Company will be registered.

 Doing Business in Turkey

 The elements of the assets, including intellectual property rights and virtual environments, which have no limited real rights, seizure, and injunctions, which can be evaluated and transferred in cash, can be placed as real capital when establishing a company in Turkey.

-If the capital of the Joint Stock Company to be established is real capital, the location of the company’s headquarters shall be applied to the Commercial Court of First Instance after the signature of the Articles of Association.
+If the capital of the Joint Stock Company to be established is real capital, the location of the company’s headquarters must be implemented to the Commercial Court of First Instance after the signature of the Articles of Association.
 The court will appoint an expert, who will determine the Turkish Lira equivalent of the month in the Valuation Report.

-Final Words – Establishing a Company in Turkey
+Final Words and Conclusions on Establishing a Company in Turkey

 In accordance with the Turkish Commercial Code, when establishing a company in Turkey, limited companies have no obligation to deposit capital before registration.
 Therefore, the Company shall be registered with the signature of the Articles of Association and deposition of the fees at the Commercial Registry Office.

-Regardless of the type of the company and how much capital has been invested prior to registration, the total capital of the company must be completed within 24 months following the registration by the partners.
+Regardless of the type of the company, and how much capital has been invested prior to registration, the total capital of the company must be completed within twenty-four months following the registration by the partners.